nesdoug/M1TE2/Readme.txt

 of the selected tile in a 2x2 block on the screen.
 This might be useful if the tileset has tiles arranged in 16x16 blocks.

-Clone from Tiles and Clone from Map.
-Right click to select the starting tile.
-Click and drag on the map will place tiles, copying from the source.
-No wrap around allowed.
+(Clone from Tiles and Clone from Map.
+Removed/Replaced)

 Fill the Map - click on a map to fill it with the selected tile.
 If "palette only" is checked, it will change the palette of the map.

-HELPFUL TIP! - Use Number pad 2,4,6,8 to switch to adjacent tile.
+Multi Tile Select (this is what you should be using mostly) - you can now select multiple tiles at once, and flip/shift/copy/etc and place them on the map all as a block.
+But, the code to update the map is slower, so if you are only placing a single tile at a time, it will be smoother using the 1x1 brush.

+Map Edit Only - You can now select multiple tiles on the map view with this brush, and copy/cut/paste/fill/delete and flip them all at once.
+(some of the checkboxes are disabled with this brush/mode.
+Use key commands to flip - h and y)
+Tip - Combine fill (f) with "palette only" to change the palette of the selected area.
+You can't rotate or pixel shift in this mode.